-- No children: If there are no children or no children in the age group 3-16 in a household but there are inhabitants, INCLUDE THAT HOUSEHOLD.
+- No response: If a household refuses to participate, note that down on your compilation sheet as "No response".
+However, as above, this household IS NOT counted as a surveyed household.
+Move on to the next house.
+Continue until you have 5 households in each hamlet/section in which not only were the inhabitants present, but they also participated in the survey. - No children: If there are no children or no children in the age group 3-16 in a household but there are inhabitants, INCLUDE THAT HOUSEHOLD.
 Take all the relevant information like the household number, name of the family head, age and education related information of the mothers, if any.
-Such a household WILL BE COUNTED as one of the 5 surveyed households in each hamlet/section. - Stop after you have completed 5 households in each hamlet/section.
+Such a household WILL BE COUNTED as one of the 5 surveyed households in each hamlet/section.

+- Stop after you have completed 5 households in each hamlet/section.
 If you have reached the end of the section before 5 households are sampled, go around again using the same every 5th household on the left-hand side rule.
 If a surveyed household gets selected again, then go to the next household.
 Continue the survey till you have 5 households in the section. - Now move to the next selected hamlet/quadrant.
 Follow the same process. - Make sure that you go to households ONLY when children are likely to be at home.
 This means that it should be a Saturday/Sunday or a holiday.